ganderzz/dylanpaulus.com/books/lost-connections.md

 ### Disconnection from Status and Respect

+Many of us would expect status and respect to be linked to depression and anxiety.
+The lower we are on the social totem pole the more depressed we should be, right?
+It was found in baboons that even the alpha, the top dog, shows high degrees on depression and anxiety also.
+They are constantly being challenged for the perks of leader.
+A constant threat of displacement.
+Which in time, happens to all baboons when they grow old.

+Two social scientists studied the same behavior in humans.
+What they found is the wider the gap between the poor and rich, the higher the society suffers from depression and anxiety.
+"When the status gap is too big, it creates a sense of defeat that you can't escape from."
+Today, more than any other time, we have a much wider status gap.
+"The six heirs to the Walmart fortune own more [wealth] than the bottom 100 million Americans."

 ### Disconnection from the Natural World

+Just go outside, damnit.

 ### Disconnection from a Hopeful or Secure Future